Director of Music and Worship

 Kayla Hibbs is a classical guitarist who studied with Dr. Stephen Mattingly at the University of Louisville where she earned her Bachelor's in Guitar Performance in 2018 and her Master's in String Pedagogy in 2020.
 In 2019, she was accepted to take part in the first United States Guitar Orchestra (USGO) tour which performed in Carnegie Hall and various cities in France.
 Through her experiences, she plans to help others find their passion in music.
 Outside of teaching, Kayla enjoys participating in guitar festivals like the Eastern Music Festival (EMF) in North Carolina and the Aaron Shearer Summer Institute in Mt.
 Zion, Utah.
 She has also volunteered for the Guitar Foundation of America (GFA) and was a volunteer coordinator for the Louisville Guitar Festival.

-Darian Payne has been teaching piano at the St. Gabriel Academy of Music since its grand opening in 2018 and was appointed Director in July 2019.
+Darian Sears has been teaching piano at the St. Gabriel Academy of Music since its grand opening in 2018 and was appointed Director in July 2019.
 In addition to teaching privately, Darian conducts the Music Enrichment program at St. Gabriel Preschool where she teaches and engages young students by exposing them to many styles, genres, and instruments each week.

 Darian graduated magna cum laude with her Bachelor of Arts degree in Piano Pedagogy, Accompanying, and Arts Administration from Bellarmine University where she studied under Meme Tunnell (piano) and Jonathan Mueller (viola).
 She holds her Master of Music degree in Piano Performance & Pedagogy from Ohio University where she studied under Dr. Christopher Fisher.
 While there, she taught in the group piano program and served as an accompanist to the Ohio University Women’s Ensemble.
 She is also an active freelance musician around Louisville where she plays for weddings, musicals, choirs, and private events.